 In addition, indirect taxes that are incurred outside the United States on large purchases should be reviewed to ensure they can be recovered in a reasonable time.

 It’s also important to work with your vendors to minimize indirect tax cash flow issues.
 Indirect taxes can make up a significant proportion of working capital requirements, and managing them properly can allow you to use free cash to fund other critical business needs.

 We’re Here to Help

-To learn more about how you can prepare for tax filing, contact your Moss Adams professional.
+To learn more about how you can prepare for tax filing and create a robust recovery plan, contact your Moss Adams professional.